FICO Credit Scores: What Do They Mean?

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
+Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, all of the agencies use the following to calculate a credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate a credit score:

-- Credit Card Balances - How many accounts do you have?
+- Balances on your Credit Cards - How many accounts do you hold?
 How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 Know your FICO

-You can get a free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about credit scores?
 Give us a call: (434) 975-5626.